 How does Credit.com make money?

-Its primary revenue streams come from selling FICO scores and offering comprehensive packages for credit monitoring and identity theft protection.
+Its primary revenue streams come from selling FICO scores and offering comprehensive packages for credit score monitoring and identity theft protection.

 Credit.com also receives compensation through various offers throughout the site.
 They’re not an entirely neutral third party because they receive a commission when users select financial products from the site.
 Any place where they promote loan offers or other financial services is probably sponsored.